France and Kuwait

 Imports from Kuwait fell markedly in 2015, impacted drastically by the collapse in world crude oil prices – as they are made up of 97% hydrocarbon products.
 Having recovered very clearly in 2012 (+331%) and in 2013 (+49%), Kuwait’s imports totalled €604 million in 2015, compared to €754 million in 2014 – a fall of 20% year-on-year.
 In 2014, France was Kuwait’s 13ᵗʰ-largest customer, according to the IMF.

 Despite the recent deterioration of its public accounts (budget deficit of €21 million forecast for the 2015-2016 tax year), Kuwait is considered an advantageous and solvent market.
-Almost US $30 billion of contracts were awarded in 2015, compared to US $27 billion in 2014.
+Almost US $30 billion in contracts was awarded in 2015, compared to US $27 billion in 2014.
 At the initiative of the government, which is aware of the shortfall in infrastructure and industrial equipment, this trend could continue in 2016, when the value of contracts awarded could reach $40 billion according to the Ministry of Planning.
-The hydrocarbons, health, transport and utilities sectors are promising.
+The hydrocarbons, health, transport and energy (including water) sectors are promising.

 France-Kuwait cooperation is carried out in the framework of a cultural, scientific and technical cooperation agreement based on a bilateral agreement signed in Paris on 18 September 1969, supplemented by an archaeological cooperation agreement signed on 1 March 1983 and a Protocol for cooperation in the health field, signed in 2006.
 Like Saudi Arabia, Bahrain, the United Arab Emirates, Qatar and Oman, Kuwait enjoys preferential conditions for the training in France of its specialist doctors.